NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 with the passage of time?

 Or is it simply that the knowledge available is exploding?
-Sure, some of the knowledge we may hold dear may turn out to be incorrect (Carbs are good for you?), but the majority still holds true.
+Sure, some of the knowledge we may hold dear may turn out to be incorrect (Carbohydrates are good for you?), but the majority still holds true.
 Pythagoras still Rulez!

 ## Lesson 9